seed-labs/seed-emulator/examples/B06-blockchain/README.md

 UTC--2021-08-07T13-52-20.060346038Z--c20ab9a1ab88c9fae8305b302836ee7734c6afbe
 ```

 We select one of the accounts.
-Let's pick a non-mining node, so its
+Let's pick a non-mining node (the 2nd one),
-balance is zero.
+so its balance is zero.
 We will send some ethers to this account.

 ```
 > target_account = "0xc20ab9a1ab88c9fae8305b302836ee7734c6afbe"